 "Can You Run Him Back a 7UP And Put it on My Tab?"

-My sister sent me an email this week with an article about how we learn our most difficult and important life lessons from our darker periods, much more so than any lessons we may learn from a life that is absent of challenges.
+My sister sent me an email this week with an article about how we learn our most difficult and important life lessons from our darker periods, far more than from a life without challenges.
 I agree.
-It was just a couple days after sending me that email that she broke her ankle in 9 places requiring surgery and 7 screws to piece it back together.
-I think this would qualify as a darker period in her life but knowing Jackie, I know she'll come out of it a stronger person than she was before it happened.
+It was just a couple of days after sending me that email that she broke her ankle in 9 places, requiring surgery and 7 screws to piece it back together.
+I think this would qualify as a darker period in her life, but knowing Jackie, I know she'll come out of it a stronger person than she was before.

-Rachel began her job as a medical scribe a couple weeks ago and has progressed to working without a trainer shadowing her.
+Rachel began her job as a medical scribe a couple of weeks ago and has progressed to working without a trainer shadowing her.
 She loves it.
-We were talking on the phone two nights ago and she was saying how she gets excited thinking about going into work.
-Wouldn't we all love to be able to say that?
+We were talking on the phone two nights ago, and she said she gets excited thinking about going to work.
+Wouldn't we all love to say that?
 We're happy for her and think this is such a good opportunity for her.

 My brother left a message on my phone yesterday of an audio recording I'd made for him back in 1993.
-The message was cutting out a little as cell-phones in this day and age will sometimes do but I recognized my voice.
+The message was cutting out a little, as cell phones will sometimes do these days, but I recognized my voice.
 The recording was of a conversation I'd had over the radio frequency at work with the pilot of United Airlines flight 555 all those years ago.

 Have a listen to find out why.
 (If you'd rather not listen to ATC talk, skip to 3:00 into the recording)